Beliavsky/Fortran-Best-Practices/README.md

 #### Use free source form rather than fixed source form

 #### Use the .f90 suffix for free source form code
 The .f90 suffix indicates free source form, not that the code conforms to the Fortran 90 standard.
-Don't use suffixes such as .f95, .f03, .f08, .f18, which not all compilers and build systems recognize as free source form Fortran files.
+Don't use suffixes such as .f95, .f03, .f08, or .f18, which not all compilers and build systems recognize as free source form Fortran files.

 #### Write code in lower case
 Code in lower case is more readable than code in all upper case.
 Comments should be capitalized as normal English.